Hevagog/as-cops-and-thieves/docs/report/report.md

 The project is run using Python scripts.
 Key scripts include:

--   `src/driver.py`: Likely for standard training or evaluation runs.
+-   `src/driver.py`: Basic mappo learning mechanism.
 -   `src/self_play_driver.py`: For initiating training sessions utilizing the self-play mechanisms.
--  [`src/eval.py` and `src/self_play_eval.py`: For evaluating trained agent policies.
+-  `src/eval.py` and `src/self_play_eval.py`: For evaluating trained agent policies.

 Configuration files within `src/configs/` likely manage parameters for training, environment setup, and agent models.
 The environment maps can be generated or loaded from the `src/maps/` directory.